 The program starts on-campus with a two day orientation.
 During these two days, students participate in activities and discussions to develop community, clarify expectations, and introduce the approach to FYI courses.

 Students then board a group flight for Prague, Czech Republic.
-Students spend 10 days in Prague, using the city and the NC State Prague Institute as their classroom.
+Students spend 10 days in Prague, using the city and the NC State Prague as their classroom.
 The program utilizes the historical city by visiting numerous museums, national monuments, cultural landmarks, and other significant venues to engage students in their course work-providing first hand experiences that inform critical and creative thinking.
 While in the Czech Republic, students also take a cultural weekend excursion to Český Krumlov, an UNESCO World Heritage Site.